jayveeinfinity/tuklas/README.md

 ## 🧩 Project Philosophy

 Tuklas is **not**:
 ❌ A thesis archive
 ❌ A paper-sharing platform
-❌ A plagiarism shortcut
+❌A plagiarism shortcut

 Tuklas **is**:
-✔ A thinking tool
+- ✔ A thinking tool
-✔ A discovery space
+- ✔ A discovery space
-✔ A starting line for research
+- ✔ A starting line for research

 ---